 KNOW YOUR RIGHTS:

 Non-convictions, many misdemeanor convictions, and some felony convictions will be eligible for sealing, and some of these records will be automatically sealed instead of the typical court process.
-Unfortunately, this law does not take effect until July 1, 2025.
-Because LAJC recognizes people directly impacted by criminal records need help now, we plan to push Virginia to move up the effective date of the new law.
+Unfortunately, this law does not take effect until July 1, 2026.

 See the information below for more information about the new record sealing law and how it applies in different legal situations.
-You can also read more about it in this blog post by LAJC attorney Rob Poggenklass.
-Check out our expungement page to learn more about our work around expungement and record-sealing.
+Check out our expungement page to learn more about our work-around expungement and record-sealing.

 Virginia’s New Record-Sealing Law: Frequently Asked Questions